 What Can a Criminal Defense Lawyer Do About My Outstanding Warrant?

-There are actually a number of legal defense options to fix this problem before it gets out of hand, and before you are picked up and arrested on the warrant.
-Your attorney will certainly advice you to turn yourself in.
-However, in doing so, your lawyer can help explain how it may have been a misunderstanding.
+There are a number of legal defense options to fix this problem before it gets out of hand, and before you are picked up and arrested on the warrant.
+As an officer of the court, an attorney cannot advise you to remain a fugitive and not turn yourself in.
+However, your lawyer can work with you and help explain to the court how it may have been a misunderstanding.
 If you missed a court date, or whatever happened, by turning yourself in, and acting in good faith, a lawyer can work to fix the problem, and in some cases, possibly just get you a new court date without facing any additional penalties.

 What About Really Old Warrants?
 Can they Still Affect Me?